gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 data = client.table('Product').insert(main_list).execute()
 ```

-If you go back to your Supabase dashboard and refresh the page, you should now see 10 rows populated in the `Product` table!
+Return to your Supabase dashboard and refresh the page, you should now see 10 rows populated in the `Product` table!

 ## Visualizing the Data in a Real-Time Gradio Dashboard